bonnieappleton/doi-xml-converter/doc/user-story.md

 ### Assumptions

 * If the DOI is valid and exists then all required fields exist for that article
+* Only needs to work for journal-article content type

 ### Acceptance Criteria